apache/spark/docs/concepts.rst

 Note that XComs are similar to `Variables`_, but are specifically designed for inter-task communication rather than global settings.

+Custom XCom backend
+'''''''''''''''''''

+It is possible to change ``XCom`` behaviour os serialization and deserialization of tasks' result.
+To do this one have to change ``xcom_backend`` parameter in Airflow config.
+Provided value should point to a class that is subclass of :class:`~airflow.models.xcom.BaseXCom`.
+To alter the serialaization / deserialization mechanism the custom class should override ``serialize_value`` and ``deserialize_value`` methods.

 .. _concepts:variables:

 Variables